OpenSILEX/phis-docs-community/docs/experimental-organization.md

 - Silk
 - ScientificObject (generic term, it is not recommended to use it)

-There is only a handful of proposed scientific object types  in the current ontology : do not hesitate to contact OpenSILEX development team to add vector types that cannot be found in the list in order to make it evolve.
+There is only a handful of proposed scientific object types in the current ontology : do not hesitate to contact OpenSILEX development team to add object types that cannot be found in the list in order to make it evolve.
 If the dropdown list isn't displayed correctly, try selecting any element of the list : the column width will then expand automatically.

 `Experiment`.
 URI of the experiment the declared scientific objects belong to.